nonlinear-vibes/brachistochrone-tunnel/README.md

 # Brachistochrone in a Uniform-Density Planet
 Terrestrial brachistochrone paths + analytical calculations

-Visualizes the brachistochrone tunnel inside a spherical, uniform-density planet by plotting the optimal (minimum-time) hypocycloid paths in a 2D disk.
-For each endpoint separation
+Visualizes the brachistochrone tunnels inside a uniform-density planet by plotting the optimal (minimum-time) hypocycloid paths in a 2D disk.
-Δθ, the script draws the two mirrored branches, and annotates the legend with the surface distance and travel time.

 Example with Earth parameters and Δθ steps of 30°: